alephium/docs/docs/ralph/getting-started.md

     // ...
   }

-  // The compiler will report warnings if the `f1` is called by other contract. pub fn f1() -> () {
+  // The compiler will report warnings for the function `f1` pub fn f1() -> () {
     b = !b
     // ...
   }

-  // Function `f2` is a view function, which does not use any assets,
+  // Function `f2` is a simple view function, we don't need to add the
-  // does not update contract fields, and has no sub function call.
-  // We don't need to add the `using(checkExternalCaller = false)` for view functions. pub fn f2() -> ByteVec {
+  // `using(checkExternalCaller = false)` for simple view functions.
+  pub fn f2() -> ByteVec {
     return barId
   }

-  // The compiler will NOT report warnings if the `f3` is caller by
-  // other contract, because we checked the caller in function`f4`. pub fn f3() -> () {
+  // The compiler will NOT report warnings because we checked the caller in function`f4`. pub fn f3() -> () {
     f4(callerContractId!())
     // ...